Hey Kids (Start Here)

 Wall-throwing.

 He takes an inventory.
-Physically, he is fine, if one does not count the anxiety, which is intolerable and persistent and intolerably persistent; its bladed edge pressing him into the blur of running thoughts, as it has always done, as it has never done, as it has always and never done.
-His sleeves are rolled up and that seems right but his arms are bare and that does not; he can’t do this alone, he doesn’t have the right perspective, he can’t see where he’s standing, he needs someone else, not someone else, not anyone else, but Newt; Newt is who he needs but Newt isn’t listening because one of them doesn’t listen and clearly that person is Newt, because if it isn’t Newt then who else would it be?
+Physically, he is fine, if one doesn’t count the anxiety, which is intolerable and persistent and intolerably persistent; its bladed edge presses into the blur of running thoughts, as it has always done, as it has never done, as it has always and never done.
+His sleeves are rolled up and that seems right but his arms are bare and that doesn’t; he can’t do this alone, he doesn’t have the right perspective, he can’t see where he’s standing, he needs someone else, not someone else, not anyone else, but Newt; Newt is who he needs but Newt isn’t listening because one of them doesn’t listen and clearly that person is Newt, because if it isn’t Newt then who else would it be?

 He runs his hands through his hair and sits up, his gaze fixing on the walls, on the Wall.
-There is something wrong with him, there are things that wait in his head.
-There are things that wait there for propitious circumstance; he can feel them there, waiting.
+There’s something wrong with him, there are things that wait in his head.
+There are things that wait for propitious circumstance; he can feel them there, waiting.

 Something is wrong; it’s wrong.